 Enbridge’s presence in the community fuels quality of life through ongoing tax revenue.
-In 2017:
+In 2020:

-- On a national scale, Enbridge paid $453.5 million in property tax, $75 million in sales and use taxes; $22.2 million in corporate income tax, and $49.9 million in other taxes (including payroll tax, fuel tax, and excise tax) across the U.S., for a total of $600.8 million.
+- On a national scale, Enbridge paid $557.8 million in property tax, $110.2 million in corporate income tax, $34.8 million in sales-and-use taxes, and $49.6 million in other taxes (including franchise tax and payroll taxes) across the U.S., for a total of $752.6 million.

 This revenue can be used for schools, infrastructure (roads and bridges), health and wellness, recreation, transportation and other services that help strengthen the fabric of the community.

 Enbridge’s people live and work in communities like yours as colleagues, neighbors and friends.
-In 2017:
+In 2020:

-- Enbridge’s workforce included 5 Rhode Island-based permanent and temporary employees, and provisioned contractors, at year’s end;
+- Enbridge’s workforce included 7 Rhode Island-based permanent and temporary employees, and provisioned contractors, at year’s end;

-- Enbridge paid $369,000 in base salary to our Rhode Island-based permanent and temporary employees—much of that injected directly into the state economy; and
+- Enbridge paid $520,000 in base salary to our Rhode Island-based permanent and temporary employees—much of that injected directly into the state economy; and

 Enbridge is committed to supporting and strengthening the communities near our pipelines and facilities, and being a good neighbor means the world to us.
-In 2017:

-- Across the U.S., Enbridge invested nearly $7.1 million in communities near our pipelines, projects and facilities, supporting initiatives that focus on health and safety, environment, and community;
+- Across the U.S., Enbridge invested more than $6.6 million in communities near our pipelines, projects and facilities in 2020, supporting initiatives that focus on health and safety, environment, and community.

-- Enbridge’s various employee-driven United Way campaigns from across the U.S. and Canada raised $7.2 million.
-That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations;
+- Enbridge’s various employee-driven United Way campaigns across North America raised $5 million in 2020.
+That total, which includes employee donations, special events, and corporate matching, will help sustain community outreach, poverty reduction, and educational initiatives being coordinated by United Way chapters near Enbridge’s projects and operations.